Ming-Yeung-Alfred-Meng/make-it-stand/README.md

 ## General Idea of the Algorithm

 The algorithm shifts the center of mass of the object a given triangle mesh represents, so that it balances without easily toppling after fabrication through 3D printing.
 It uses two methods: 1) inner carving and 2) deformation.
 Inner carving creates a mesh to represent an empty region to be constructed inside the input mesh.
 From now on, we shall call them the inner and outer mesh, respectively.
 Essentailly, inner carving shift the center of mass by redistributing mass.
-Deformation shifts it by deforming the inner and outer mesh via linear blend skinning using bounded biharmonic weights.
+Deformation shifts it by deforming the inner and outer mesh via linear blend skinning (LBS) using bounded biharmonic weights.

 ## My Implementation